ChrisAdongo/my-C-Programming_beginner_projects/c_low_level_projects/tic_tac_toe/README.md

 # The Tic Tac Toe Game!

-The program should allow two players to take turns marking X's and O's on a 3x3 grid, and should determine a winner or a tie.
+The program allows two players to take turns marking X's and O's on a 3x3 grid, and should determine a winner or a tie.

 #include <stdio.h>